petedavisdev/petedavis.dev/_posts/add-netlify-cms-to-a-vuepress-site.md

   - Netlify
   - Netlify CMS
 ---
+If you're using VuePress, but you want to add a bit of content management to your markdown files, Netlify CMS is the perfect choice.

-Netlify CMS is the perfect way to add an authoring workflow and markdown editor to your VuePress site.
-It's a light-weight CMS that hooks directly into your Git repo, creating branches for drafts and merging your content into master when you click to publish.
+It's a light-weight CMS hosted on your site that hooks directly into your Git repo, creating branches for drafts and merging your content into master when you click to publish.

+Netlify CMS gives you:

+* Rich text editing and preview for your markdown files
+* Publishing workflow to manage content (draft, review, ready, publish and unpublish)
+* The ability to confiture a user interface and defaults for your [frontmatter](https://v1.vuepress.vuejs.org/guide/frontmatter.html)
+* Multiple author access (using Netlify Identity)

 If you don't already have a VuePress site, or if you just want to play with Netlify CMS, I've made a [GitHub template](https://github.com/petedavisdev/VuePress-with-Netlify-CMS) for you which you can deploy using this magic button: